Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 {{ codeblock(fn="collections_item_access_3", lc="py") }}

 These loops allows us to iterate more conveniently through each item in a collection in comparison to 'while' loops.
-You may use tools that worked with 'while' loops here as well, such as "break" and "continue".
+You may use tools that worked with 'while' loops here as well, such as `break` and `continue`.

 ## Functions